ADFF:STIR Mumbai’s ~log(ue) to expand the scope of discourse via disparate mediums

 by Meghna MehtaPublished on : Sep 10, 2020

 The first episode of the Practice focuses on the UK-based architect Piers Taylor of Invisible Studio, who is also popular as the co-host of the BBC series World’s Most Amazing Homes.
-Describing the first episode, Laura Mark says, “Piers himself is already a public figure but we wanted to challenge this and look at what really drives him and his work.
-We follow Piers as he builds a small cabin in his woodland, we speak to his friends, his family and those that have worked with him over the years, and we hear from him as he moves between his house, his studio and the woods”.
+Describing the first episode, Laura Mark says, “Piers himself is already a public figure, but we wanted to challenge this and look at what really drives him and his work.
+We follow Piers as he builds a small cabin in his woodland, speak to his friends, his family and those that have worked with him over the years, and hear from him as he moves between his house, his studio and the woods”.

-In the film, Taylor talks about his journey on leaving school with no qualifications.
+In the film, Taylor talks about his journey of leaving school with no qualifications.
 He says his move to Australia and the one-hour lecture by Glenn Murcutt at the University of Sydney, where he was enrolled, shaped his career in architecture.
 Taylor also mentions that his unique pursuit of a different way of working results in homemade buildings.
 He further elaborates on the imagination he had for setting up his practice and his plan to move to the UK to set up the Invisible Studio, which he calls the ‘studio in the woods’.
-Taylor hopes to bring people together and create architecture that is close to nature and he says that it all started with building a cabin.
+Taylor hopes to bring people together and create architecture that is close to nature, and he says that it all started with building a cabin.
 “It’s a fine line between what a farmer might have built and what an architect might have done,” adds Taylor.

 The 21-minute episode is a visual treat as Mark and Stephenson’s camera follows the construction of a small cabin in the woods surrounding Taylor’s home.
 Long-time collaborators and friends Kate Darby and Charley Brentnall also join in to share their experiences.

 Speaking about the forthcoming films that are part of the series Practice, Stephenson shares, “Practice is something that we develop slowly, with a real engagement with the architect.
-We spend time in their practice, on site and in their homes.
+We spend time in their practice, on-site and in their homes.
 The idea is to create something reflective, that has a slow and meditative feel”.

 The upcoming episodes planned in the series will feature architects such as Sam Jacob, Mary Duggan, Feilden Fowles and O’Donnel Tuomey.
 Mark and Stephenson have been working together for more than five years and their most significant project is a documentary on the work of Zaha Hadid and others which include documenting the work of many renowned architects including Herzog & de Meuron, Francis Kéré, Kengo Kuma, Eva Jiřičná, AHMM, Rogers Stirk Harbour + Partners, Caruso St John and many others.